braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/initial_sdk_setup/installation_methods/swift_package_manager.md

 ---

-# Swift Package Manager Integration
+# Swift package manager integration

 ## Requirements

-Installing the iOS SDK via [Swift Package Manager][apple_initial_setup_1] (SPM) automates the majority of the installation process for you.
-Before beginning this process please ensure that you are using Xcode 12 or greater.
+installing the ios sdk via [swift package manager][apple_initial_setup_1] (spm) automates the majority of the installation process for you. before beginning this process please ensure that you are using xcode 12 or greater.

 > Note that tvOS is not yet available via _Swift Package Manager_.

-## Step 1: Adding the dependency to your project
+## Step 1: adding the dependency to your project

 Open your project and navigate to your project's settings.
 Select the tab named _Swift Packages_ and click on the add button (+) at the bottom left.